Duel (1971 film): Development

-In an interview by Weaver for the Archive of American Television, Spielberg said, "You know, I watch that movie at least twice a year to remember what I did".
+Interviewed by Weaver for the Archive of American Television, Spielberg said, "You know, I watch that movie at least twice a year to remember what I did".

 Truck as antagonist

 Matheson's script made it clear that the truck driver would be unseen aside from the few shots of his arms and boots that were necessary to the plot.
-Specifically, the driver's arms are shown twice, motioning Mann ahead, and his snakeskin boots are shown in the gas station scene near the beginning of the film.
+Specifically, the driver's arms are shown twice, motioning Mann ahead, and his leather boots are shown in the gas station scene near the beginning of the film.
 His motives are never revealed.
 In a DVD documentary feature, Spielberg observes that fear of the unknown is perhaps the greatest fear of all, and Duel plays heavily to that fear; the effect of not seeing the driver makes the real antagonist of the film the truck itself.

 Vehicles

 The car driven by Mann is a red Plymouth Valiant.
-Three cars were used in production.
-One was a 1970 model with a 318 V-8 engine.
+Four cars were used in production.
+One of those cars was an older 1969 model with a 318 V-8 engine that was modified to look like a 1970 model.
 It had PLYMOUTH spelled out across the hood (though the brand name was covered with aluminum foil for the movie), as well as a trunk lid treatment characteristic of the 1970 model.
-A 1971 model with a 225 Slant Six was also used.
+This older modified 1969 car was a stunt car that was used to go down the cliff in the final scene of the film.
+An actual 1970 model and a 1971 model that both had a 225 cu in Slant Six engine were also used.
+The last car was a 1972 model that also had a 225 Slant Six that was used to shoot the additional scenes for theatrical release in April 1972 and was later seen in "Never Give a Trucker an Even Break", the seventh episode of the Universal television series The Incredible Hulk.

 Spielberg did not care what kind of car was used in the film, as long as it was red, which would allow the vehicle to stand out from the landscape in the wide shots of the desert highway.

 In what he called an "audition", Spielberg viewed a number of trucks.
-He selected the 1955 Peterbilt 281 over the contemporary, flat-nosed, "cab-over" style of trucks.
+He selected the 1957 Peterbilt 281 over the contemporary, flat-nosed, "cab-over" style of trucks.
 The long hood of the older Peterbilt, its split windshield, and its round headlights give it more of a "face", adding to its menacing personality.
 Additionally, Spielberg said that the multiple license plates on the front bumper of the Peterbilt subtly suggest that the truck driver is a serial killer, having "run down other drivers in other states".
-For each shot, several people were tasked to make the truck successively uglier, adding oil, grease, fake dead insects and other blemishes.
+For each shot, several people were tasked to make the truck progressively uglier, adding oil, grease, fake dead insects and other blemishes.